oscarpolanco/angular-basic/section_text/README.md

 ## Add optional properties on angular to typescript interfaces

-We mentioned before the the `optional` types on our custom types just putting a `question mark` after the name but we can also add computed properties from out frontend to our custom interface.
-To demostrate this we will add a `streak` property on our custom type that will be a `boolean` that will became `true` if the `count` is more than `6`.
+We mentioned before the `optional` types on our custom types just putting a `question mark` after the name but we can also add computed properties from our frontend to our custom interface.
+To demonstrate this we will add a `streak` property on our custom type that will be a `boolean` that will become `true` if the `count` is more than `6`.

 - On your editor go to the `habits.ts` file on the root of the `apps` directory
 - Add the `streak` property like this: